gofilipa/digital_annotation/notes/development_notes.md

+## 7.6.19 Styling the Dropdown

+Today I spent more time playing around with the buttons on the adder.scss and adder.html files.
+There was lots of confusion about the function of various classes, and why they are attached to specific elements.
+For example, why are some classes attached to the span element, and not the button?
+Why is the "data-action" attribute attachted to span and not button?

+I styled the button in a way that's more attractive, trimming down the size of the dropdown menu so it doesn't totally overlap the button.
+Also, I got the dropdown menu to *work*, which I wasn't expecting.
+When you click on either "Blue", "Red", or "Yellow", the thing will highlight in purple.
+Pretty cool.

+Next step would be to get the dropdown menu to appear below the adder buttons.
+Then to work on the font, and maybe adding an icon for each color.

 ## 7.5.19 Creating a Dropdown

 The advice I've been given for the next step is to create a dropdown menu off the adder which will give options for annotating in different colors.